-The first of them was the Taherian Dynasty who they opposed the rule of Baghdad and dominated some part of the east of Iran in the ninth century A.D.
+The first of them was the Taherian Dynasty which opposed the rule of Baghdad and dominated some part of the east of Iran in the ninth century A.D.

-Another Iranian local government which set up an independent government in the north of Iran was Alavi Dynasty in Tabarestan (present Mazandaran) north of Iran near the Caspian Sea.
-The Saffarids ruled Sistan and the Samanids governed east of Iran, part of Afghanistan and Greater Khorassan.
+Another Iranian local government that set up an independent government in the north of Iran was Alavi Dynasty in Tabarestan (present Mazandaran) north of Iran near the Caspian Sea.
+The Saffarids ruled Sistan and the Samanids governed east of Iran, part of Afghanistan, and Greater Khorassan.

 Ale-Ziyar (930 - 1090) and Ale-

 Mazandaran(Tabarestan) and Gilan(Deylam) provinces due to the existence of massive forests and lack access of to Arab soldiers for many years had an independent government in Iran.
 After the Arab conquest, thanks to lofty mountains and difficult roads the people in Mazandaran and Deylam retained their customs and faith and swayed a big part of Iran.